 When reviewing app performance data and insights (app statistics), metrics, stability, and bug reports, native Android apps usually outperform cross-platform apps, showing a higher app rating in the Google Play Store console.

-There are many factors, scenarios, business goals, and key considerations to evaluate in order to optimize your apps.
+There are many factors, scenarios, business goals, and key considerations to evaluate in order to optimize your Android apps.
+For example:

 - How to avoid errors and crashes that increase uninstall rates?

 - What are some common patterns to look for?

 - What is the right APK size?

 - What is the best choice for memory allocations, app architectures, etc.?

 These and many other questions will arise when designing the perfect app.
 From user research all the way to launch, it’s best to choose a professional app development company to obtain faster results and save money.

 Want to talk about Android app development?
 Our experienced design team members would love to speak with you today.